shekeltechnologies/Documentation/guides/Masternode_Setup_Hot_Windows.md

 ![Alt text](https://github.com/shekeltechnologies/Documentation/blob/master/images/shekel-windows-openfile.png "Wallet Open File Warning")
 #### v.
 If this is the first time you have started the wallet, you will be asked to enter a custom data directory.
 We recommend you enter the following, this creates the data directory where you extracted the shekel-qt.exe in part ii.
 It will be easier to find your wallet and config files if you know where they are:
 ![Alt text](https://github.com/shekeltechnologies/Documentation/blob/master/images/shekel-windows-data-directory-box.png "Wallet Data Directory box")
 #### vi.
-If this is the first time you have started the wallet, you will be asked to Allow Access by the firewall, click Allow Access:
+If this is the first time you have started the wallet, you will be asked to Allow Access by the firewall, click Allow access:
 ![Alt text](https://github.com/shekeltechnologies/Documentation/blob/master/images/shekel-windows-firewall.png "Wallet Windows Firewall Warning")
 #### vii.
 Let the wallet sync until you see this symbol
 ![Alt text](https://github.com/shekeltechnologies/Documentation/blob/master/images/shekel-wallet-sync.png "Wallet Sync Completed")

 #### viii.
-Encrypt your wallet with a long passphrase and either save it in a password manager such as keepass, or write it down and keep in safe (in a locked compartment or safe) (recommended).
+Encrypt your wallet with a long passphrase and either save it in a password manager such as keepass, or write it down and keep it safe (in a locked compartment or safe) (recommended).
 This passphrase is your only key to your wallet, do NOT lose it or you will lose all your JEWS.
+Do not let anyone steal your passcode or wallet either, just like in real life!
 To encrypt the wallet, go to Settings > Encrypt wallet.
 Enter the passphrase, click ok.
 You will then have to restart the wallet and then go to Settings > Unlock Wallet and then enter the passphrase to unlock the wallet, for staking, controlling the masternode or sending your JEWS.
 #### ix.
 Back up your wallet.dat in case of a mistake as soon as you encrypt your wallet.
 Once you have encrypted the wallet, your previous backups will not work, so back it up by going to File > Backup Wallet and save the backup to more than one place.
 Such as a USB key or a network share.
+I recommend keeping your wallet and passphrase seperate so that no one can steal both.
+They would need both to do anything to your wallet or JEWS!
 ---

 ### 2. Create a receiving address for the Masternode collateral funds.